- Operating Rules

 The CAQH Index is the industry source for tracking health plan and healthcare provider adoption of electronic administrative transactions for both medical and dental care.
 It calculates the industry, health plan and provider cost savings opportunity and reports the time required for providers to complete common administrative transactions.
 These include verifying a patient’s insurance coverage, sending and receiving payments, inquiring about the status of a claim and obtaining prior authorization for care.
 Medical and dental plans covering about half of commercially insured lives contributed data and insights for the report, as did a number of providers.

-The $11.1 billion industry savings opportunity is an increase of $1.8 billion over the prior year.
-This is the second year in a row in which the Index has found an increase in the potential industry savings that could be achieved with full adoption of electronic transactions.
-The largest portion of the savings, $9.5 billion, would accrue to healthcare providers, including an estimated $2 billion for dental providers.
+The $11.1 billion medical healthcare industry savings opportunity is an increase of $1.8 billion over the prior year.
+This is the second year in a row in which the Index has found an increase in the potential medical industry savings that could be achieved with full adoption of electronic transactions.
+The largest portion of this savings, $9.5 billion, would accrue to medical providers.
+The dental industry savings opportunity is estimated to be $2 billion, including $1.6 billion for dental providers.

 Some of the increase in potential savings is due to a rise in online portal use, which drove a 55 percent overall increase in the volume of manual transactions by providers as compared to the prior year.
 Transactions through web portals are considered fully electronic for health plans, but manual for providers.
 At the same time, adoption of fully electronic transactions grew only slightly or declined for most of the transactions affected by portal use.
 For prior authorizations, a substantial increase in portal use was matched by a decline in adoption of fully electronic transactions.